foxkit-us/PyIRC/doc/extensions.rst

 Extensions
 ==========

+This chapter presents the extensions that are included by default with PyIRC.
+Extensions are the mechanism PyIRC uses to implement various functionality that may overlap or conflict, whilst ensuring everything cooperates.

 .. toctree::
    :maxdepth: 2

-This chapter presents the extensions that are included by default with PyIRC.

 autojoin
 --------